raihnkhalid/logincrud_page/README.md

 1. Download zip and extract
 2. Create a database named : `logincrudpage_`
 3. Import database `logincrudpage_.sql` from extracted zip
-5. Set your Username and Password database on `config.php`
+5. Set your Username and Password database on `koneksi.php`
 4. Done

 ## Example User